openaps/docs/docs/Using-openaps-Tools/using.md

 Go ahead and try some more pump uses to see what they do.

 ### Check that you can communicate with your Dexcom receiver

+Now let's try communicating with the Dexcom receiver:

 `$ openaps use <my_dexcom_name> iter_glucose 1`